markk0042/Milestone1project.github.io/README.md

 Acknowledgements:

-I received inspiration for this project from many different people, sources etc. which are:
+I received inspiration for this project from many different people, sources etc. which are,

-Youtube tutorial how to videos for assitance:
+Youtube tutorial how to videos for assistance:

 (https://youtu.be/qIPdaBIQXtg)
 (https://youtu.be/uw6ICPFVJzs\)